Malcolm Francke

 Fredrick Malcolm Francke (born 21 March 1939) is a former Australian first-class cricketer who played for Queensland.

-Leading Australian spinner Ashley Mallett considered Francke to be the best legspinner in Australia during his time and was disappointed Francke never played Test cricket.

 A leg spinner, Francke played for Ceylon in 1957/58, and worked and played cricket in England for several years prior to migrating to Australia.
 He reports having had offers to play first-class county cricket in England but chose not to because it would have been a full-time commitment requiring him to suspend his career as an accountant.

-Francke represented Queensland from 1971/72 to 1985/86, making his debut against a touring World XI side.
+He represented Queensland from 1971/72 to 1985/86, making his debut against a touring World XI side.
+Francke dismissed Clive Lloyd twice and also took the wickets of captain Rohan Kanhai and Sunil Gavaskar.
 He went on to take a total of 167 career first class wickets for Queensland with an innings best of 6 for 62 against South Australia in 1974.

-Life and career

-Sri Lanka

-Francke made his first class debut in April 1957 playing for Ceylon Cricket Association v Madras.
-He took no wickets.
-The following year he played two more first class games for Ceylon against the Madras; in the second he took 6-83 in Madras' secong innings.

-In September 1958 Francke was selected in an All Ceylon side that was to play the touring MCC.
-However the game was washed out.

-England

-In 1959 he played for Falmouth Club in England as a professional.
-Francke was offered a two year contract by Leicestershire but turned it down because he wanted a five year contract.